molszanski/iti/snow-splash/README.md

 **Can I have multiple application containers?**

 Yes, no problem at all.
 If you want, they can even share tokens and hence instances!

-## old notes

-Subjects:

-- event emitter: Rather domain scoped
-- hidden agenda / goal: share containeres and stores between projects

-Containers:

-- what about instances shared between multiple containers?
-No!
-- Can we create "combined" contaners?
-Ok!

-Notes:

-Sometimes we will need mobx transaction feature